CaTs and DAGs: Integrating Directed Acyclic Graphs with Transformers for Causally Constrained Predictions: Limitations Discussion

 \section{Limitations \& Discussion}

-One principal limitation of CFCNs and CaTs concerns the recursive inference procedure.
-For DAGs which include long mediation structures, and when the intervention node(s) is(are) early in the causal ordering, the recursion can lead to compounding error as the prediction for each mediator is fed back into the model for the prediction of the next descendant in the chain.
-This issue can be alleviated by undertaking transitive reduction \cite{Richardson2017, Verma1990, Vowels2023_prespec} to remove nodes which are not principally important for the inference or for downstream tasks.

-Additionally, in many application areas, it may not be possible to specify a DAG because either the phenomenon is too complex, or because not enough is yet known about the DGP.
-However, in such cases, users can either leverage causal discovery techniques \cite{Vowels2021DAGs, Heinze2018, Glymour2019, Spirtes2016} and work with a putative graph, and/or otherwise err on the side of caution by including more rather than fewer edges in the DAG (the removal of an edge represents stronger assumption than an inclusion).
-Furthermore, CFCNs and CaTs are flexible in that they can be used both for causal inference tasks requiring confident knowledge of the DGP, but equally for higher-level modeling/prediction tasks, where the incorporation of some relatively generic inductive biases can be beneficial in building more robust models.
+One principal limitation of CaTs concerns the recursive inference procedure.
+For DAGs which include long mediation structures, and when the intervention node(s) is(are) early in the causal ordering, the recursion can lead to compounding error as the prediction for each mediator is fed back into the model for the prediction of the next descendant.
+This issue can be alleviated with transitive reduction \citep{Richardson2017, Verma1990, Vowels2023_prespec} to remove nodes which are not principally important for inference or downstream tasks.
+Additionally, in many application areas, it may not be possible to specify a DAG because either the phenomenon is too complex, or because the DGP us unknown.
+However, in such cases, users can either leverage causal discovery techniques \citep{Vowels2021DAGs, Heinze2018, Glymour2019, Spirtes2016} and work with a putative graph, and otherwise err on the side of caution by including more rather than fewer edges in the DAG (the removal of an edge represents a stronger assumption than an inclusion).
+Furthermore, CaTs are flexible in that they can be used both for causal inference tasks requiring confident knowledge of the DGP, but equally for prediction, where the incorporation of inductive biases can be beneficial in building robust models.

-Finally, in the absence of pre-existing datasets, CaT has yet to be scaled to and tested on more complex computer vision tasks with pre-defined DAGs (such as those relating to autonomous driving or human-to-human interactions).
-Regardless, we currently see no reason why the approach would not work, being agnostic, as it is, to the integration of various scaling techniques relating to efficient cross-attention (including Flash Attention \cite{Dao2022, Dao2023}, the Hedgehog \& the Porcupine \cite{Zhang2024}, and Performer \cite{Choromanski2020}).
+CaT has yet to be scaled to and tested on more complex computer vision tasks with pre-defined DAGs (such as autonomous driving or human-to-human interactions).
+Regardless, CaT is agnostic to the integration of various scaling techniques for efficient attention (incl.
+Flash Attention \citep{Dao2022, Dao2023}, Hedgehog \& the Porcupine \citep{Zhang2024}, or Performer \citep{Choromanski2020}).